 We welcome discussion/applications both from those with the relevant experience and HCPC registration, and also from those who are about to qualify / have more recently completed training.
-(In the latter case we would discuss amendments to role with a view to appointing at Band 7.)
+In the latter case we would discuss amendments to role with a view to appointing at Band 7 and supporting progression to Band 8a role.
 We are keen to develop a more representative diversity of our senior staff and particularly encourage applications from those individuals with protected characteristics - in particular from women, ethnic minorities, LGBTQ+ and disabled candidates.

 At Gloucestershire Health and Care NHS Foundation Trust, we are supportive of the people we care for in the community and aim to provide a fully responsive service to everyone who needs it.
 This is the same approach we take for our employees.
 We look to value the skills and experiences of those we work with, whether they are service users, carers, families or those looking to work with us.